-This §406 Plan is developed and adopted under the authority of the WQA Act. §406 of the WQA Act requires the WQA "to "develop and adopt a basinwide groundwater quality management and remediation plan" that is required to be consistent with the United States Environmental Protection Agency's ("USEPA's") National Contingency Plan ("NCP") and applicable Records of Decision ("ROD"), and all requirements of the Los Angeles Regional Water Quality Control Board ("LARWQCB").
+This §406 Plan is developed and adopted under the authority of the WQA Act. §406 of the WQA Act requires the WQA to "develop and adopt a basinwide groundwater quality management and remediation plan" that is consistent with the USEPA's National Contingency Plan ("NCP") and applicable Records of Decision ("ROD"), and all requirements of the Los Angeles Regional Water Quality Control Board ("LARWQCB").
 According to the WQA Act, the §406 Plan must include:

-- 1) Characterization of Basin contamination; - 2) A comprehensive cleanup plan; - 3) Strategies for financing the design, construction, operation and maintenance of groundwater cleanup facilities; - 4) Provision for a public information and involvement program; and - 5) Coordination of activities with federal, state, and local entities.
+- 1) Characterization of Basin contamination; - A comprehensive cleanup plan; - 3) Strategies for financing the design, construction, operation and maintenance of groundwater cleanup facilities; - 4) Provision for a public information and involvement program; and - 5) Coordination of activities with federal, state, and local entities.

-Furthermore, §406 requires WQA to update the §406 Plan on an annual basis and incorporate a status report on activities undertaken by the WQA pursuant to the §406 Plan.
+Furthermore, §406 requires WQA to, on an annual basis, incorporate a status report on activities undertaken by the WQA pursuant to the §406 Plan.
 The status report must also include:

 - 1) An overview of groundwater contamination in the San Gabriel Basin;

 - 2) Goals for the basin groundwater;

 - 3) Coordination with other agencies;

-- 4) Public outreach and information;
+- 4) Public outreach and information:

 - 5) Funding from potentially responsible parties and other sources;

 - 6) Status of non-operable unit specific plans;

 - 7) For each operable unit:

 - a.
 Treatment and remediation plans;

 - b.
 Description of contamination plan;

 - c.
-Costs incurred ;
+Costs incurred;

-d.
+- d.
 Beneficial uses of recovered water; and

-e.
-Projected activities for the next reporting period.

-8) A description of the manner in which projects are prioritized and selected for funding and the manner in which contractors are selected, including identification of projects in disadvantaged communities and those which further human right to water; and

-9) Criteria used to quantitatively evaluate projects for effectiveness.
+- e.
+Projected activities for the next reporting period. - 8) A description of the manner in which projects are prioritized and selected for funding and the manner in which contractors are selected, including identification of projects in disadvantaged communities and those which further human right to water; and - 9) Criteria used to quantitatively evaluate projects for effectiveness.